Study Abroad: Australia, UK, USA: The Ultimate Student Guide

 Cons:

-• Many US colleges require ACT (American College Testing) or SAT (Scholastic Assessment Test) scores for admissions.
+• Many colleges require ACT or SAT scores for admissions.

 • High tuition for international students.